Ordering

 Safety

-The Pulsefire Long Range Torch system is a liquid fuel flame throwing system that is built to be as safe as possible for a device of its nature.
+The Pulsefire LRT and UBF are liquid fuel flame stream systems that are built to be as safe as possible for a device of its nature.
 Our team developed every aspect with user safety in mind.
 For example:

 Of course, flame producing equipment is inherently hazardous.
 Good judgment is key to maintaining personal safety.
 When the battery is connected, and the power switch is on, pressing the trigger switch will generate fuel and flames up to 30 feet away if there is any fuel in the reservoir.
-We recommend to always transport the device with the battery disconnected to prevent accidental activation.
+We recommend to always transport the device with the battery disconnected to prevent accidental activation, the fuel cap securely closed, and the nozzle valve closed to prevent leaks.

 No. There is not enough air inside the plumbing to facilitate a flame front that is in any way harmful.
 The convoluted and tight-tolerance geometry inside the fuel pump combined with an ultrafine metal screen mesh provide built-in flame arresting properties.
 The tiny nozzle orifice and all-metal check valve also contribute to this resistance.
 There will always be some level of liquid fuel trapped inside the plumbing even when apparently “running on fumes” due to the components and paths involved.

-As always, don’t take all the steps to shoot fire if you’re not ready to shoot fire.
+As always, don't take all the steps to send fire if you're not ready to send fire.

 Operation